History of the English penny (c. 600 – 1066): Mercia

+Copper styca of Æthelred II of Northumbria, moneyer Leofthegn, c.
+840–48.

 Northumbria

 Northumbria's numismatic history was quite distinct from that of the south.
 Coinage never petered out as completely as it did below the Humber, and until close to the end of its history Northumbrian coinage remained closely linked to the king and archbishop.
 However, debasement became a serious issue around the end of the 8th century, when numismatists begin to apply the term stycas to Northumbrian coinage (based on a 10th-century gloss in the Lindisfarne Gospels; contemporary terminology is unknown).
 Both the political and the numismatic chronology of this period is very confused, with many accounts and suggestions competing with one another.
 By the middle of the 9th century, Northumbrian coinage contained almost no silver and was being produced on a massive scale.